 Please do note, that what we want is explicitly not an “ozone generator”.
 Ozone is a peculiar and less stable molecular form of oxygen, and it is both poisonous and corrosive.
 We do not want any noticeable amount of this, in constant contact with anything we care to keep.
 It is used sometimes as a fumigating agent, to kill invasive bugs and other unpleasantries, but it is not what we are after here.
 Most if not all electronics produce very tiny amounts of ozone, thunderstorms produce more; the devices we want for this purpose explicitly produce only infinitesimal amounts, and they are explicitly rated for this as well, because years ago this was not done so carefully, there was confusion.

 I have been just a tad concerned with possible corrosion.
 Ionization means reactivity: various components of air are being made more likely to do chemical reactions with things they encounter, than they would otherwise.
-But as of this writing, 2019-08-15, the project has been going about eight months, and there have been no evil signs yet, and quite a lot of definite good.
-I deliberately left unprotected metal (a screw-eye used to secure the air chargers) in the direct path of the charged air; there is absolutely zero sign of trouble on this, after many months of close exposure.
+But as of this writing, 2020-08-19, the project has been going almost two years, and there have been no evil signs, and quite a lot of definite good.
+For a while, I deliberately left unprotected metal (a screw-eye used to secure the air chargers) in the direct path of the charged air; there was absolutely zero sign of trouble on this, after many months of close exposure.

 The "alien" part comes from my friend Matt Nicolay (Nicolay Service, Topeka, Kansas); he doesn't have a web site or I'd have a link for him.
-Matt does a lot to keep us safe, even when he finds alien artifacts in the engine compartment ☺
+Matt does a lot of good, even when he wonders about "alien artifacts" in the engine compartment ☺

 So here’s the first installation: